zouharvi/SlowAlign/REPORT.md

 ---

 The main functionalities of SlowAlign are (1) heuristic parameter estimation in a supervised fashion using gridsearch, (2) combination of multiple soft alignments and (3) data-less alignment based on diagonal alignment, levenstein distance and bluring.
+The project is hosted at [github.com/zouharvi/SlowAlign](https://github.com/zouharvi/SlowAlign/).

 This report is split into the following sections: